 Accredited Social Work Programs in Maryland

 Students need to ensure that the on-campus or online social work programs in Maryland that interest them boast the proper accreditation.
 They should earn a diploma from a college or university accredited by one of the six regional accrediting agencies and by the CSWE.
 The Middle States Association of Colleges and schools serves as the regional accrediting body for Maryland.
 Additionally, the state requires the CSWE seal of approval for licensure as a social worker.
-The directory below lists some of the positions graduates can enter upon completion of an accredited social work program in Maryland.

 What Can You Do With a Social Work Degree?

 Social work encompasses a wide array of jobs.
 Social workers might find employment in schools, helping young children cope with bullying or problems at home.
 They might work in hospitals, counseling patients with life-changing medical events.
 They can work for state health and human services departments or foster agencies, removing children from abusive or neglectful situations and placing them in loving foster homes.
 Or they might provide therapy to couples or groups in a clinical setting.

 Many social work jobs in Maryland require only a bachelor's degree, but as a general rule, the more you learn, the higher your salary.
 Master's degrees attract more employers and open more doors, especially when it comes to clinical social work.

 - Clinical Social Worker: Clinical social workers offer counseling to people struggling to cope with mental, social, or behavioral issues.
 They typically hold master's degrees and work in health centers, hospitals, or other medical settings.
 Some provide group, couple, or family counseling.